5 Ways to Invest in the Accelerating Bitcoin Market (Updated 2023)

 3. Bitcoin funds

-Another way to access the US$3 trillion bitcoin market is through investment products.
+Another way to access the Bitcoin market is through investment products.

 An investment fund consists of the combined capital of investors and is controlled by a fund manager who is able to make investment decisions on behalf of the collective.